 This exhibition will be the inaugural installation in the Museum's new special exhibition gallery, located on the second floor of the main building.

 Major support for The Rockies and The Alps: Bierstadt, Calame, and the Romance of the Mountains provided by:

 Ellen and Don Greenfield

-Additional support provided by The Marie and Joe Malone Exhibition Fund for American Art.
+Additional support provided by The Marie and Joe Melone Exhibition Fund for American Art and anonymous donors.